 Black Bean Soup

 My easy Black Bean Soup recipe is ready in under 30 minutes!
-Gluten free and easily made vegetarian, this soup is healthy, inexpensive, and did I mention easy?!
+This gluten free and vegan soup is healthy and inexpensive too!

 - 2 Tablespoons extra virgin olive oil